At the end of the last post I said I didn’t know how wide to go on entry. That’s not exactly true.

 Did the green path exceed the track limits?
 Hell if I know.
 This is autocross.
 There is no track.
 All I know is that the green path gets me to the apex in the least amount of time and at the right speed and the right angle to produce the fastest possible exit.

 Okay, I played a little fast and loose with you there.
 Let me make it up to you.
-In the next figure, Figure 7, I’ve moved cone A over to make it clear that the original green path won’t work.
+In the next figure, Figure 7, I’ve moved cone A over to the right make it clear that the original green path won’t work.
 What do we do now?

 Now we clearly have to create a chicane by turning left at cone A in order to get any kind of reasonable angle at cone B. Otherwise we will be forced into a very small radius corner which will be really, really slow.
 In theory we’d like to get to the same apex angle and same speed at cone B as before, but we probably can’t.
 The problem is that having to turn left at A and then back to the right (unless there’s a whole lot of distance) means that our speed when we get to B will be a little bit slower.
 All because the location of cone A is pinching our entry.